StevenTammen/bibledocs.org/content/about-the-site/content-features/index.md

 This site automatically tags scripture references in the Bible version of your choice, displaying them in a tooltip/pop-up.
 You can change which Bible version references will be displayed in [on the settings page](/settings/#reftagger-settings) (e.g., NIV, ESV, NASB, NKJV, etc.).
 This is far from the only site to automatically tag Bible verses, but many do not make it possible to change the version, leaving you stuck with whatever the default is on their site (even if you'd rather use a different version).

-You can also choose to have verses be tagged with a small L to the right of the reference, which will open the passage in Logos Bible Software.
+You can also choose to have verses be tagged with a small L to the right of the reference, which will open the passage in [Logos Bible Software](https://www.logos.com/).
 I have this off by default (to reduce visual clutter for all those for whom this is not relevant), but if you are a Logos user, this is very convenient.

 All this is implemented with [Reftagger](https://faithlife.com/products/reftagger), a nice free tool provided by the folks over at Faithlife.
-(The makers of Logos Bible Software -- hence the integration).
+(The makers of Logos Bible Software---hence the integration).

 ## Dynamic footnotes with hover behavior